The #2 most cited open-access journal and the 5th largest microbiology journal

 Frontiers in Microbiology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Erratum, Case Report, Classification and Clinical Trial.
+The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Erratum, Case Report, Classification, Clinical Trial, Clinical Study Protocol and Community Case Study.

 When submitting a manuscript to Frontiers in Microbiology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.